Volunteer in Ghana

 Horse care – grooming, tacking up, feeding, mucking out, riding horses (if experienced)

-Veterinary nurse shadowing – shadowing a veterinary nurse, hands on assisting – ideal for those who have already had some experience or contemplating a career in the veterinary profession
+Veterinary and veterinary nurse shadowing – shadowing a veterinary or veterinary nurse, hands on assisting – ideal for those who have already had some experience or contemplating a career in the veterinary profession

 It would be possible to combine some of these placements, such as the teaching in the disadvantaged children’s school with coaching a sport, which is generally after school or with the after school homework club.